decaporg/decap-cms/website/content/docs/cloudinary.md

 The following options are specific to the Netlify CMS integration for Cloudinary:

 * **`output_filename_only`**: _(default: `false`)_\
   By default, the value provided for a selected image is a complete URL for the asset on Cloudinary's CDN.
 Setting `output_filename_only` to `true` will instead produce just the filename (e.g. `image.jpg`).
 This should be `true` if you will be directly embedding cloudinary transformation urls in page tempaltes.
-Refer to [Embedding Cloudinary url in templates] ()
+Refer to [Inserting Cloudinary URL in page templates](#inserting-cloudinary-url-in-page-templates).
 * **`use_transformations`**: _(default: `true`)_\
   If `true`, uses derived url when available (the url will have image transformation segments included).
 Has no effect if `output_filename_only` is set to `true`.
 * **`use_secure_url`**: _(default: `true`)_\